Communication

 I2C

 I2C (Inter-Integrated Circuits) is a serial communication protocol that connects multiple slaves to a single master and vice versa.
-This feature is particularly useful for peripheral devices that log data into a single microcontroller.
-Moreover, just like UART communications, it only needs two wires to communicate.
-These two wires are:
+That’s handy when you’ve got a bunch of peripheral devices all logging data into one microcontroller.
+And like UART, it only needs two wires.
+Those two wires are:

 SDA (Serial Data Line) – This line is where the master and slave devices communicate.